carvednutboat-alt/sts2mod-thorns/README.md

 # STS2 Thorns Mod

-Standalone Thorns character mod prototype for Slay the Spire 2.
+Thorns character from Arknights mod prototype for Slay the Spire 2.

-This project was split out from the combined Reed/Thorns prototype.
-It keeps only the Thorns character code, Thorns visual assets, and Thorns packaging workflow.

 ## Build